Mythotic-Tinker-Station/lexicon/README.md

 - Skulltag for the railgun sprites used for the InstaKiller
 - Guilty Gear for the hub music
 - Corgiatom for the hub music
+- Willo for some of the artwork included in the HUB map
+- and YOU, for playing the damn thing.
+Cant do it without YOU